gabegm/gabriel/content/posts/Geospatial-Intelligence-Recap.md

 * <a name="f2">[2]</a> Catchment areas are calculated by extracting street networks from mapping data and estimating the time it would take for an individual to reach the centre within a certain amount of time.
 The larger the catchment area, the wider your reach.
 * <a name="f3">[3]</a> If you run a Business-to-Consumer (B2C) business, you most probably have a Google profile where customers can rate your product and provide feedback.
 It's critical to be aware of your own ratings, but to also compare them to those of your competitors.
 * <a name="f4">[4]</a> If your business is heavily dependent on travel, it makes sense to leverage movement data to see where groups of populations are travelling from and to, including the routes which they take.
+* <a name="f5">[5]</a> Suggesting personalised recommendations to customers based on their past preferences and what they are most likely going to want.